UEFA Women's Champions League Risultati e statistiche live

 Five more efforts followed (including another versus Wolfsburg) in two more Chelsea campaigns before Harder joined Bayern in 2023.
 She was limited by injury in her first European season there, but in 2024/25 she started with a hat-trick against Arsenal on her 50th Champions League appearance and reached the top ten the following week by scoring at Juventus.

-Clubs indicated are those which each player represented in Europe, even if they did not score.
-Numbers correct as of 17 October 2024
+Clubs indicated are those which each player has represented in Europe, even if they did not score.
+Numbers correct as of 18 December 2024

 Season by season top scorers (including qualifying)